 ll question stems from seven basic interrogatives.

 They are who, what, when, where, how, why and which.
-They in turn form the
+They in turn form

-basis for our inquiry into the nature of truth.
+the basis for our inquiry into the nature of truth.

-As the less noble side of fate would have it, common place answers to
+As the less noble side of fate would have it, common

-basic questions vary considerably.
-This is because variations in experience
+place answers to basic questions vary considerably.
+This is

-a human history riddled with confusion and controversy.
+differently.
+This has resulted in a human history riddled with

-Until Einstein popularized relative
+confusion and controversy.
+Until Einstein popularized relative thinking, the world

-main camps of though regarding the 'certainty' of truth.
+truth.
 Plato is best know for framing one, Aristotle the other.

 To paraphrase: Plato believed that all answers to foundational